 Can I continue to work during this program?

 Yes, our program is designed for working professionals, so the majority of students are able to continue working as they attend full-time.
+Faculty have recommended that students on the Nurse Practitioner track work a maximum of 20 hours a week once clinical hours start.
 You have the flexibility to adjust your progression plan if you feel you cannot attend full-time.
-We find that students commit an average of 15 hours per week towards coursework.
-During a week with a major paper or project due, you might spend more time on coursework than other weeks.
-What remains true is that you will get out of this program what is put into it.

 Can I accelerate the program?